CodeYourFuture/CYF-PD/content/blocks/prep-for-feedback/readme.md

   develop and grow professionally.
 How feedback is communicated will not only determine how effective it will be but also how positive its impact will be.
 exercises:
-  - name: Answer the questions about feedback
+  - name: Answer questions about feedback
     content: |-
-      Answer the following questions in writing:
+      These are the questions:

       * What is feedback?
       * What is general feedback and specific feedback?